 Not all these may be applicable for all patients.
 For people with kidney disease already, there may be different factors to consider.

 While what was discussed here provides a useful guide, this is not a replacement for medical advice.
 Hence, it is still best to consult a healthcare provider if you have concerns about urinary changes.

 You're about to delve into an important topic concerning kidney disorder, the best hydrating beverages and how to effectively manage your fluid plan.

 It's crucial that you're well-informed about which drinks offer top-notch hydration without exacerbating your condition, as well as how much and when you should be consuming them.

 This discussion will provide you with medically accurate, detailed information needed to make wise decisions for your health.

 For individuals with kidney disease navigating fluid restrictions, selecting the right hydrating beverages is vital.
 Optimal choices include plain water, herbal teas, and diluted fruit juices.
 These options offer hydration without excessive fluid intake.

 Herbal teas like chamomile or peppermint are caffeine-free and gentle on the kidneys.
 Diluted fruit juices provide flavor and nutrients with reduced sugar content.
-It's essential to avoid high-sodium and sugary beverages, such as regular soft drinks and energy drinks, which can exacerbate fluid retention and strain on the kidneys.
+It's essential to avoid high-sodium and sugary beverages, such as regular soft drinks and energy drinks (are sugar-free energy drinks bad for your kidneys), which can exacerbate fluid retention and strain on the kidneys.

 There are many beverage options that doctors will ask you to completely avoid, due to many factors.
 Again, you should always follow your doctor's advice and ask him/her for a list of good hydration options for you.